dikshantrajput/supabase-multi-tenancy/readme.md

 ### User Setup

 Ensure each user has a `workspace_id` in the `app_metadata` JSONB.
-Update this from your application using supabase admin instance when creating a user:
+Update this from your application using supabase service_role admin instance when creating a user:

 ```javascript
 const supabaseServiceRoleInstance = createClient(SUPABASE_API_URL, SERVICE_ROLE_KEY, {